fbrowther/Determine-Factors-Influencing-Collision-and-Accidents-in-UK/README.md

 ### Uploading data onto PostgreSQL -
 The cleaned dataframe were loaded onto the respective empty tables in Postgresql after establishing connection by creating an engine.
 The details are included in the Analysisfinal.ipynb file (https://github.com/fbrowther/Project-2/blob/main/AnalysisFinal.ipynb)

-The successful uploading of the data was confirmed by the (SELECT * FROM accident_data/vehicle_data) query and the secreenshots included below display the same-
+The successful uploading of the data was confirmed by the (SELECT * FROM accident_data/vehicle_data) query and the screenshots included below display the same-

 ![alt text](https://github.com/fbrowther/Project-2/blob/main/Postgresql%20/accident_data.png)